wenyuzhao/lxr-pldi-2022-artifact/README.md

 Results are stored at `/root/bench/results/`.
 You'll see a folder with the name starting with `xput-`.

-Each log file contains the results for all the `20` invocation of a benchmark.
+Each log file contains the results for all the `20` invocations of a benchmark.
 For each invocation, please extract the `time` column from the data table and calculate the mean value as the average running time for this benchmark.